-Collect phone and return to student at the end of the day to confiscation of the phone and OSS.
+Collect the phone and return it to the student at the end of the day to confiscate the phone and OSS.

 Disruptive Behavior

 Disruptive behavior is misbehavior, which upsets the order and the proper function of the school.
 The severity of the offense dictates the severity of the punishment.
 Examples of disruptive behavior could include running and jumping in the building, horseplay, tripping or attempting to trip, swearing, or any other behavior deemed inappropriate by the building administration.